Özgür Özel

-Özgür Özel (/tr/) (born 21 September 1974) is a Turkish pharmacist and politician who has served as leader of the Republican People's Party (CHP) since 2023.
+Özgür Özel (/tr/) (born 21 September 1974) is a Turkish pharmacist and politician who has served as leader of the New Party since 2026, and served as leader of the Republican People's Party (CHP) from 2023 before being deposed in 2026.
 He had previously shared the parliamentary deputy group leadership of the CHP with Engin Altay and Levent Gök between 2015 and 2023.
+Following a court ruling in May 2026, his leadership of the CHP was subject to absolute nullification, triggering the CHP absolute nullity crisis.
+In July 2026, Özel announced that he would be leaving the CHP to form the New Party.

 Özel has been an MP for the electoral district of Manisa since the 2011 general election and is well known for his activism concerning the rights of miners in Manisa Province.
 Since February 2024, he has served as vice president of the Socialist International.

 Early life and career

 Education

 Özgür Özel was born in Manisa on 21 September 1974.
-He comes from a Balkan Turkish family originating from Skopje, North Macedonia and Thessaloniki, Greece and completed his primary education there.
+He comes from a Balkan Turkish family originating from Skopje, North Macedonia and Thessaloniki, Greece and completed his primary education in Manisa.
 After completing his secondary education, he started college at İzmir Bornova Anatolian High School but returned to Manisa to complete high school.
 He graduated from Ege University Faculty of Pharmacy.

 Pharmacist

 After graduating from university, Özel worked in an independent pharmacy practice from 1999.
 He served as the Secretary-General of the Manisa Chamber of Pharmacists between 2001 and 2007 and held the position of Chamber President for two terms.
 He also took on the roles of Spokesperson and President in the Manisa Academic Associations Union during the same years.
 Starting in 2007, he has served as an executive board member, accountant and two-term General Secretary for the Turkish Pharmacists Association, having made numerous statements and presentations in 163 different congresses and conferences. Özel is also a member of the International Pharmacists Federation, the European Union Pharmacists Group and the European Pharmacists Forum.
 Between 2007 and 2011, he served as the treasurer of the Turkish Pharmacists' Association for one term and held the position of Secretary-General for two terms.